 The addictive mechanism of benzodiazepines operates in a biochemically similar way to the mechanism used by other addictive drugs like opiates and cannabis.
 By increasing the amount of dopamine released in the “reward center” of the brain, long-term use of the drugs can cause changes in the structure of a person’s brain, resulting in both increased tolerance and addiction.

 Additionally, the drugs produce additional physical dependencies that manifest themselves in a condition known as benzodiazepine withdrawal syndrome.
-A patient who abruptly quits taking the medication can experience any of the following symptoms:
+A patient who abruptly quits taking the anxiety medication can experience any of the following symptoms:

 - sleep disturbances